iobroker-community-adapters/ioBroker.device-watcher/README.md

 ![list2.png](admin/images/list2.png)
 ![list3.png](admin/images/list3.png)

-## To-Do

--   [ ] clean up the code
--   [ ] add support for reaction on state-changes
--   [ ] send offline text only from the device that goes offline

 ## Changelog

 <!--
     Placeholder for the next version (at the beginning of the line):
     ### **WORK IN PROGRESS**
 -->

 ### 2.2.2 (2022-12-29)

 -   (ciddi89) some translation added